Young's Modulus at Home: Building a Searle Rig That Meets H2 Physics Standards

 Two retort stands, a precision micrometer, and a DSLR or smartphone for extension tracking are enough to recreate Searle's apparatus at home.

-The activity rehearses every Paper 4 bullet: calibration, safety, linearisation, and uncertainty commentary.
+The activity practises common Paper 4 skills (calibration, safety, linearisation, and uncertainty commentary).

 Why Young's Modulus Still Matters in 2026 Practical Papers